 Once open, sprays will last for about six months.
 And the best part about the spray?
 It isn’t just for cats.
 You can spray it on yourself to create a natural bug repellent.

 Catnip Spray With CBD

 Want a combo product that packs an extra punch?
-Catnip spray with CBD combines the potent effects of catnip and cannabidiol (CBD) for cats into one product.
+Catnip spray with CBD has many uses, which combines the potent effects of catnip and cannabidiol (CBD) for cats into one product.
 You can use CBD catnip spray when you want to boost the overall effectiveness of the plant.